 Paying off your mortgage faster may not be your goal when you first buy a house, but after a few years your financial situation may change.
-If you have more income than you did when you first bought the house, you might consider paying off your mortgage early.
+If you have more income now than you did when you first bought the house, you might consider making extra mortgage payments.

 The first thing you should do is check with your lender to see whether you’ll be charged a penalty for early mortgage repayment.
 If your lender allows early repayment without a fee, you may be able to save money on interest while reducing the term of your loan.